 - Transfer of Individuals on Scheduled Courses

 a.
-If an Organisation books places for Individuals on a Scheduled Course it may transfer one or more Individuals from one Scheduled Course to another Scheduled Course, once, without incurring a charge, provided that British Red Cross receives this request to transfer at least 10 working days before the initial Scheduled Course start date.
+If an Organisation or Individual books places for Attendees on a Scheduled Course, they may transfer one or more Attendees from one Scheduled Course to another Scheduled Course, once, without incurring a charge, provided that British Red Cross receives this request to transfer at least 10 working days before the initial Scheduled Course start date.

 b.
-If an Organisation requests the transfer of Individuals from one Scheduled Course to another Scheduled Course fewer than 10 working days before the start of the initial Scheduled Course the Organisation must pay for both Courses, unless the Individual is ill and the Organisation submits a medical certificate to British Red Cross in respect of the ill Individual.
+If an Organisation or Individual requests the transfer of Attendees from one Scheduled Course to another Scheduled Course fewer than 10 working days before the start of the initial Scheduled Course, the Organisation or Individual must pay for both Courses, unless the Individual is ill and the British Red Cross received a medical certificate in respect of the ill individual.

 - Details of persons attending Scheduled Courses

 An Organisation which has booked a Scheduled Course must give details of the persons who will attend that Scheduled Course, not later than the start of the Scheduled Course.